alvaromartinez986/racerGame/README.md

-** Sample code
+***Sample code

-Racer game build only with javascript vanilla, css and html.
+Racer game build only with  vanilla javascript, css and html.